 - Law enforcement officers across the state will place a special emphasis on enforcing pedestrian safety laws from November 27th through December 19th.

 - There will also be exta enforcement around occupant protection and distracted driving starting November 21st and running through December 19th.

 About the Delaware Office of Highway Safety

-The Office of Highway Safety (OHS) is committed to improving the safety of Delaware’s motoring public by focusing on behavioral traffic safety issues such as impaired driving, seat belt use, speeding, child passenger safety, pedestrian and bicycle safety, motorcycle safety, and teen driving issues.
-FAQs can be found at ArriveAliveDE.com.
+The Office of Highway Safety (OHS) is committed to improving the safety of Delaware’s motoring public by focusing on behavioral traffic safety issues, such as impaired driving, seat belt use, speeding, child passenger safety, pedestrian and bicycle safety, motorcycle safety, and teen driving issues.
+Follow OHS on ArriveAliveDE.com, Facebook, Twitter, Instagram, and Snapchat.